iTwin/presentation/packages/hierarchies-react/README.md

 ## iTwinUI components

 While the package provides a headless UI, it also delivers a set of [iTwinUI](https://itwinui.bentley.com/)-based components for rendering the tree, which should cover majority of use cases.
+Consumers using the below components are required to provide a compatible `@itwin/itwinui-react` package, which is an optional peer dependency to this package.

 ### `TreeRenderer`